 New Philadelphia seeks to be an open and caring Christian congregation in the Moravian tradition, worshipping God and honoring the scripture, while encouraging one another to live, love, and serve like Jesus as we follow the lead of the Holy Spirit.

 The Moravian Denomination

 The Moravian Church was first known by the name “Unitas Fratrum.”
 It is a Latin phrase meaning, “Unity of the Brethren.”
 Worldwide, it is still our official name.
-We are called Moravians because the church got its start in Moravia and Bohemia.
+The church got its start in Moravia and Bohemia, hence the name “Moravians”.

-The History of the Moravian Church is usually divided into the time of the Ancient Unity, and to the time of the Renewed Church.
+The History of the Moravian Church is divided into the time of the Ancient Unity, and to the time of the Renewed Church.

 The Ancient Unity